 This exhibition will be a worldwide voice of the child during the COVID-19 pandemic.

 Please feel free to share this initiative with your friends all over the world, so it’s reach is as wide as possible.

-We plan to host exhibitions of the children’s work received when the Pandemic is over.
-The exhibitions curated by Jessica Boffa, will take place in Ireland and at locations throughout the world.
+We plan to host physical exhibitions of the children’s work received when it is safe to do so / when the Pandemic is finally over.
+The exhibitions will take place in Ireland (outdoors and indoors) and at locations throughout the world.
 We will post as exhibition locations are confirmed.